berrak/mcu_c_code_styleguide/README.md

 ### File naming style

-Files are named all in lower case, without any `-` or whitespace, i.e. preferable all in one world.
-That ensures that used tools will not have any problem to read files or paths regardless of host operating system or build tools used.
-You may use `_` though.
+**Files are named** all `lower case`, without any hyphen '`-`' or whitespace, i.e., preferable all in one world.
+That ensures that used tools will not have any problem reading files or paths regardless of the host operating system or build tools used.
+You may use '`_`' though.

 ```
 syscalls.c          // OK